MrunalGangurde/HR-Attrition-Prediction-Model/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See LICENSE for details.

 Contributors